Man in blue shirt smiles looking at laptop as he reclines on a couch

 Credit history

 Your credit history is the information recorded about your experience managing credit accounts and debts.
 Someone with a good credit history might be eligible for favorable loan terms and flexible account types.
-Meanwhile, someone with a poor credit history might be subject to higher interest rates.
+Meanwhile, someone with a poor credit history might be subject to a higher interest rate.

 Your credit history includes: